isomerpages/gb-assist/_browse-all-licences-HDB/Home-Office-Scheme--HDB-.md

 ### Documents Needed

-<p><strong>Authorisation Letter<br /></strong>(Authorisation Letter from all existing tenants/owners (i.e. the sole proprietor, all partners, authorized Company Representative or Authorised Office Bearer) and all proposed tenants (if any) stating that the filer/applicant is authorized to submit the online application on their behalf. &nbsp;Please also state the details of the type of application (e.g. Renting Out etc) in the Letter of Authorisation.)</p>
+<p><strong>Authorisation Letter<br /></strong>(Authorisation Letter from all existing tenants/owners (i.e. the sole proprietor, all partners, authorized Company Representative or Authorised Office Bearer) and all proposed tenants (if any) stating that the filer/applicant is authorized to submit the online application on their behalf.
+Please also state the details of the type of application (e.g. Renting Out etc) in the Letter of Authorisation.)</p>